-- 1.3 This Authority Monitoring Report relates to the period from 1 April 2015 to 31 March 2016 and reports on the following: - Progress with the Borough Local Plan in relation to LDS milestones; - Extent of the implementation of policies within the current and emerging Borough Local Plan; and - Core and contextual indicators to illustrate the current economic, social and environmental characteristics of the borough. - 1.4 This report includes information on economy, housing, transport, retail, leisure and tourism, health and community facilities, the built and natural environment and renewable energy for the new plan period 2011 to date. - 1.5 The monitoring of the Local Plan also requires some specific information to be collected which is not collected elsewhere.
-This includes information relating to the monitoring of development completions (that is dwellings, employment floorspace, retail floorspace, etc.). - 1.6 Performance is measured against the saved policies of the current Local Plan.
-In relation to housing delivery, however, the assessment is against policy within the emerging Local Plan.
-This is because the Council's Objective Assessment of Housing Needs has been fully assessed through the examination process and is considered an up-to-date position on housing need that is fully evidenced.

-Previous Authority Monitoring Reports are available on the council's website and show data for the period since 2011/12.
-Older versions (data for the period since 2003/04 are available on request).
+- 1.3 This Authority Monitoring Report relates to the period from 1 April 2016 to 31 March 2017 and reports on the following: - Progress with the Borough Local Plan in relation to LDS milestones; - Extent of the implementation of policies within the current and emerging Borough Local Plan; and - Core and contextual indicators to illustrate the current economic, social and environmental characteristics of the borough. - 1.4 This report includes information on economy, housing, transport, retail, leisure and tourism, health and community facilities, the built and natural environment and renewable energy for the new plan period 2011 to date. - 1.5 The monitoring of the Local Plan also requires some specific information to be collected which is not collected elsewhere.
+This includes information relating to the monitoring of development completions (that is dwellings, employment floorspace, retail floorspace, etc.). - 1.6 Performance is measured against the saved policies of the current Local Plan 1999.
+In relation to housing delivery, however, the assessment is against policy within the now adopted Local Plan 2017.
+This is because the Council's Objective Assessment of Housing Needs has been fully assessed through the examination process and is considered an up-to-date position on housing need that is fully evidenced. - 1.7 Previous Authority Monitoring Reports are available on the council's website and show data for the period since 2011/12.